dfilaretti/img2ascii_rust/README.md

                          ... ....ooooooo@ooooo..oo
                           ..  ....oooooo@oooo...oo
 ```
-Cool!
-But there's another problem...
+Cool, but unfortunately there's another problem.

 The resulting ASCII art seems to be horizontally "squeezed" compared to the input image...But why?

 Well, the problem is that we can think of pixels as squares (see above),
-but that definitely isn't true for characters!
+but that definitely doesn't apply to characters!
 Characters, in fact, tend to be taller then they are wide; to "make a square"
-you usually need at least 2 characters, or maybe 3 (much depends on the screen type, and the font itself I guess).
+you usually need at least 2 characters, or maybe 3 (very much depends on the screen type, and the font itself I guess, but that's the idea).

 ### Correcting the aspect ratio

-So, once understood, there are a few ways to fix this issue.
+So, once identified the issue, there are a few things we can do to fix it.
+Let's look at two options.

 #### Repeating charcaters

-A simple method is to  simply repeat each character 'n' times (horizontally) when generating
+A simple solution is to  simply repeat each character 'n' times (horizontally) when generating
 the ASCII art (with n usually 2 or 3).

 We can do this by running